umswmtsac/msac-lab6/exercise06.md

         git status

-10. Which of the steps could be omitted?
+10. Which of the steps could be omitted? git status in general is not a requisite.

 11. Why might it be a bad idea to omit them?
+    Because then we wouldn't know (have feedback) whether our fruits.txt file contains what we want it to, nor whether the commit(s) were successful.

 12. Repeat the above steps to add a new file with the name `vegetables.txt`